Ageless wonder Mickelson wins PGA to be oldest major champ

 “He’s been on tour as long as I’ve been alive,” Jon Rahm said.
 “For him to keep that willingness to play and compete and practice, it’s truly admirable.”

-Brooks Koepka and Louis Oosthuizen had their chances, but only briefly.
-Koepka was 4 over on the par 5s when the game was still on and closed with a 74.
+Koepka and Oosthuizen had their chances, but only briefly.
+Koepka was 4 over on the three par 5s he faced when the game was still on and closed with a 74.
 Oosthuizen hit into the water as he was trying to make a final run and shot 73.

 “Phil played great,” Koepka said.
 “It’s pretty cool to see, but a bit disappointed in myself.”